EveryoneDestroysTheWorld/design/inventory/items.md

     </tr>
     <tr>
       <td>Potion of Regeneration</td>
-      <td>This sweet potion is handy to have your wounds temporarily healed quicker four times while in combat.
-Upon drinking this item for 3 seconds (which can be cancelled in the process), your health will be regenerated with +4 HP per second for 20 seconds. (might be one-time usable or reusable for one round with 45 seconds)</td>
+      <td>Drinking this item for 3 seconds (which can be cancelled in the process) will regenerate your health by +4 HP per second for 20 seconds.</td>
     </tr>
   </tbody>
 </table>